prateekagarwal3/ProjectX/readme.txt

 Next Step :- Applying EM Alogrithm
 Next Step :- Correctly use PLSI and get set of strokes.

-Prateek codes are in 1.1 :)
+Prateek's codes are in 1.1 :)
 Mango's codes are in 1.2 :P

 1.0 contains codes which were implemented when PLSI was implemented by us for the first time :|